mr-pennyworth/alfred-extra-pane/README.md

 ## What's not yet supported?
  - Configurability
     - Workflows should be able to opt out of the extra pane
-    - Workflows should be able to configure the position and dimensions of the pane

 ## Configuration
-The pane(s) can be configured by editing `{/path/to}/Alfred.alfredpreferences/preferences/mr.pennyworth.AlfredExtraPane/config.json`
+The global pane(s) can be configured by editing `{/path/to}/Alfred.alfredpreferences/preferences/mr.pennyworth.AlfredExtraPane/config.json`.
+Similarly, pane(s) for individual workflows can be configured by editing `{workflow-dir}/extra-pane-config.json`.
+If there are any workflow-specific panes, the items produced from that workflow will not be shown in the global panes.

 Configurable parameters are:
- - `workflowUID` (required):
-   `*` or a specific workflow UID (bundle IDs work too)
  - `alignment` (required):
     - `horizontal`
        - `placement`: `left` or `right`